Chen Zhongliu: Club career

 In February 2018, Chen transferred to Chinese Super League side Chongqing Dangdai Lifan.
 He would not play for Chongqing in his debut season and was moved to the reserve squad in the following season before joining second tier club Suzhou Dongwu on 9 September 2020.
+After one season with Suzhou, Chen would join top tier club Cangzhou Mighty Lions on 31 March 2021.
+He would go on to make his debut in a league game on 9 May 2021 against Guangzhou F.C. in a 2-0 defeat.

 International career

 Chen was first called up for China U-20 by Jan Olde Riekerink in July 2011.
 He scored two goals in four appearances in 2012 AFC U-19 Championship qualification as China U-20 managed to qualify into the 2012 AFC U-19 Championship.
 On 10 January 2017, Chen made his debut for the Chinese national team in the 2017 China Cup against Iceland, coming on as a substitution for Yin Hongbo in the 57th minute.

 Career statistics

-Statistics accurate as of match played 31 December 2020.
+Statistics accurate as of match played 31 January 2023.